SKILLSLIVE | DOCEBO PARTNER

 Skillslive Learning Management System and the Learning Ecosystem

 SkillsLive remains innovative and at the forefront of education technologies.
 Focusing on corporate learning ecosystems and the benefits that big data will contribute to creating visibility across an entire organisation at a local and global level.
 Additionally, the utilisation of cognitive systems that are able to exhibit adaptive, proactive and emotive behaviour.
 When implemented in support of educational activities a connection between communities and the process of learning, content delivery, assessment and collaboration can all be individualised, measured and presented in an enterprise dashboard.
 What drives this process is a common cognitive framework that humans use to inform their decisions: Observe, Interpret, Evaluate, and Decide.

-Since the first iterations of LMS platforms the supporting and surrounding technology has improved far beyond the expectations of the original pioneers of digital learning.
-These improvements are what enables us to integrate vastly more data, drawing from a range of systems to create a platform that permeates and records what we term as a ‘Learning Ecosystem’.
+Since the first iterations, technology development towards Learning Management System (LMS) has improved far beyond the expectations of the original pioneers of digital learning solutions.
+These improvements are what enables us to integrate vastly more data, drawing from a range of systems to create a learning application that permeates and records what we term as a ‘Learning Ecosystem’.

 Overview of the Corporate Learning Ecosystem Delivered through Mobile, On Demand and Blended Learning (70:20:10) Objectives